OTA3D/orthopen/docs/README.md

 Also, the leg should be its natural size, i.e. not enlarged to something very small or large.
 The scan in the screenshot below has a height of around 0.5 meters.

-### Correcting alignment
+## Correcting alignment
-If the imported scan is not aligned as specified above, rotate it to its proper alignment.
-Then, apply the transform by *Object->Apply->All transforms*.
-An example of this is demontrated in the animation below.
+If the imported scan is not aligned as specified above.
+When a leg is imported a sole is shown in order to guide the user to adjust the object into the correct position.
+Once the object is in the correct place click the "Transform All" button of this is demontrated in the animation below.

 ![How to correct leg alignment](orientation_leg.gif)

+# Menu
+Below is a walk through of each function in OrthOpen.

+## Common controls

+### Import 3D scan
+Opens a dialog for importing 3D scans.
+Use this instead of Blenders own import function.

+### Generate pad
+Interactively generate a pad that sticks to surfaces.
+Hover the object where it should be centered and click left mouse button.
+Can be used to  ensure clearance between an ankle and a foot splint.

+## Foot and leg

+### Mirror 3D-model
+Shortcut button to mirrors the selected object along the Y-axis.
+In case a left leg has been imported but right leg needs a cosmetic/orthosis.